-The product team and CTO have presented Finance with a proposal to hire additional headcount and capacity to manage the associated hosting complexity, security requirements and international delivery anticipated to be necessary within the next year.
+The product team and CTO have presented Finance with a proposal to hire additional headcount and capacity to manage the associated hosting complexity, security requirements, and international delivery anticipated to be necessary within the next year.

 What Finance Needs to Do

 The Finance department of Company X starts to validate the expense assumptions in the product team’s proposal.
 Rather than trying to second guess the product team’s proposal by looking at detailed service offerings from other hosting service providers, they compare the total cost to total hosting expense benchmarks in order to see if comparable companies are spending similar amounts.
-If the numbers are in the right ball park, then it is more efficient to move ahead with the business case analysis.
+If the numbers are in the right ballpark, then it is more efficient to move ahead with the business case analysis.

-What is Average Cost of Service?
+What is the Average Cost of Service?

 Cost of Service = Annual Cost of Revenue/ Customer #

-Customer number is defined as the number of companies at the end of the previous year.
+The customer number is defined as the number of companies at the end of the previous year.
 Any company that started in the current year will be used to determine Average Customer Acquisition Cost (CAC).

-In OPEXEngine’s 2018 Benchmarking, we have included Average Cost of Service as a new metric we are collecting this year for the first time.
+In OPEXEngine’s 2018 Benchmarking, we have included the Average Cost of Service as a new metric we are collecting this year for the first time.